-Receivable default risks are all but eliminated by means of the preventive assessment of the creditworthiness of non-OEM customers as well as the ongoing monitoring of compliance with agreed payment deadlines for all customers.
+Counterparty credit risks are all but eliminated by means of assessing the creditworthiness of all customers as a preventive measure, non-OEM customers in particular, as well as monitoring the compliance of all customers with the agreed terms of payment.
 Monitoring and creditworthiness assessments are also carried out regularly with respect to suppliers.
 Replacement suppliers are built up if critical trends are identified.

 SMP AE's liquidity is monitored by means of the continuous assessment and liquidity reporting of the anticipated incoming payments and necessary cash outflows.
 Currency-related risks with respect to both customers and suppliers are largely avoided by concluding contracts in euros.
-The only applicable interest rate fluctuation risks relate to the variable-interest factoring agreements, but these are not significant.
+Interest rate risks exist with the variable rate factoring agreements and the shareholder loan, however on account of the current state of the capital market we do not view these as being significant as of the reporting date.
 Interest and exchange rate risks are monitored by the Treasury unit in partnership with the Regional Chairman Offices of the Motherson Group, and any identified risks are hedged in a targeted manner in the event of future necessity.